Paleo Carrot Cake

 - Carrot cake is great for so many different occasions.
 Birthday parties, Easter and rainy days are some of my favorites!

-- Almond flour is great to bake with.
+- Almond flour is a great Paleo flour to bake with.
 Check out these Almond Flour Oatmeal Cookies!

 - This cake is Paleo, grain free, gluten free, and naturally sweetened.